New SEND School in Warmley, BristoL

 REFERRALS & ADMISSIONS

-Student intake to Neptune school is determined through an assessment process.
+Pupil intake to Neptune school is determined through an assessment process.
 Parents and Social Workers are welcome to contact the school for more information once you have read our prospectus.
 We take applications at all points of the year.

 - Information about the school supplied to prospective parents/carers, social workers and placement teams supplied via the school website and by enquiry.